Shilohjones194/readMeGenerator/README.md

-# Read Me Generator
+# ReadMeGenerator

 ## Description
-While using the terminal code, you will be prompt on a series of questions, that will print out the typical ReadME. page for you github Repo.
+Through the commandline I can create a quick and easy way to get a ReadMe for a REPO.

 ## Developer-Profile:
 * GitHub: [Shilohjones194](https://github.com/Shilohjones194)